top of page

 • The local community shop, situated a short walk from the pier, stocks essentials, local goods (including free range eggs & home-made bread) and crafts from local artists.
 The shop operates on an honesty basis and provides free wifi and a kettle for hot drinks.

 You will also find a range of food and drink products to take away with you and remind you of your time on the island.
-Enjoy treats like chocolates from Choc-Ness on the Isle of Muck, home made tablet, locally produced jams and chutneys, beer from the Eigg brewery and much more.
+Enjoy treats like chocolates from Choc-Ness (the tearoom on the Isle of Muck, home made tablet, locally produced jams and chutneys, beer from the Eigg brewery and much more.

-94 views0 comments
+247 views0 comments

 Recent Posts